CanonicalLtd/maas-docs/src/en/intro-concepts.md

 controller*.

-A region controller consists of i) the REST API server, ii) the PostgreSQL database, iii) DNS, iv) proxy (HAProxy), and v) HTTP (GUI).
-A region controller can be thought of being responsible for a data centre.
+A region controller consists of i) the REST API server, ii) the PostgreSQL database, iii) DNS, iv) caching HTTP proxy, and v) a web UI.
+A region controller can be thought of as being responsible for a data centre.

 A rack controller provides i) DHCP, ii) TFTP, iii) HTTP (for images), iv) iSCSI, and v) power management.
 You need a rack controller attached to each